7gxycn08/PyAutoActions/README.md

 - PyAutoActions now will run without requiring admin privileges.
 - Replaced task schedular with startup folder ".lnk" for starting at boot.
-- Game launcher will detect if a game requires admin and trigger uac automatically.
+- Game launcher will detect if a game requires admin privileges and trigger uac automatically.
 - Bug fixes.

 ## Contributing